tbxiao/chauff.github.io/_posts/2016-09-27-from-learners-to-earners.md

   year = {2016}
 }
 ```
-we explored:
+we explored two questions:

-+ To what extent online market places contain tasks relevant to a specific MOOC, and
+1. To what extent online market places contain tasks relevant to a specific MOOC?
-+ to what extent learners are able to solve **real-world tasks** *correctly* and with sufficient *quality*.
+2. To what extent learners are able to solve **real-world tasks** *correctly* and with sufficient *quality*?